TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

 While you develop your code always try to work following the TDD approach.
 Testability is one of the main features of a clean architecture, so don't ignore it.

 Whether you decide to use a clean architecture or not, I really hope this post helped you to get a fresh view on software architectures, as happened to me when I first discovered the concepts exemplified here.

+## Updates

+2016-11-15: Two tests contained variables with a wrong name (artist), which came from an initial version of the project.
+The name did not affect the tests.
+Added some instructions on the virtual environment and the development requirements.

 ## Feedback